mdancho84/mdancho84.github.io/_drafts/the-most-useful-r-package-you-dont-know-yet.md

 But, with 750 GitHub stars and almost 800,000 downloads, there's a good chance you've heard of it or possibly even used it.

+## Quick Aside (R Cheat Sheet)

-And, if you want to get started with it, I have a special R Cheat Sheet that links to all of the important documentation.
+And, if you want to get started with `tidyquant` (perfect if you want to get a job in Financial Analysis using R), I have a special R Cheat Sheet that links to all of the important documentation.
 You can [download the R cheat sheet for free here](https://www.business-science.io/r-cheatsheet).

 ![](/assets/free_cheatsheet.jpg)